rogeruiz/cvs-covid-vaccines-newyork/README.md

 # CVS Vaccine Text Alert (New York)

-This tool sends a text message to the number in `./phone-number.txt` using the [Textbelt][txtblt] API with a CVS location that has available appointments from the list of locations in `towns.txt`.
+This tool sends a text message to the number in `./phone-number.txt` using the [Textbelt][txtblt] API with a NY CVS location that has available appointments from the list of locations in `towns.txt`.

 This script allows you to repeatably refresh the CVS COVID-19 vaccine page to see what locations have vaccines available.
-This doesn't not book a vaccine appointment.
+This does not book a vaccine appointment.
 Instead, it sends a text message with the sign-up link and which location had available bookings.
 I built this for my senior parents who could not possible refresh the CVS website consistently or correctly.
 It's recommended